Parquery/persipubsub/README.rst

             "Do you like the README?".encode('utf-8')]
     pub.send_many(msgs=msgs)

-    # Subscribers have now both messages in the queue not necessary in the list
+    # Both messages are now available for the subscribers.
+Note that the order
-    # order.
+    # of the messages are not necessarily kept.

 Subscriber
 ^^^^^^^^^^